-add_estimator(estimator) Adds an estimator to the ensemble. calculate_fisher_information($x[,]$) Calculates expected Fisher information matrices for an ensemble of ScoreEstimator instances. evaluate_log_likelihood([estimator_weight s, Estimates the log likelihood from each estima- ]) tor and returns the ensemble mean (and, if cal- culate_covariance is True, the covariance between them). evaluate_log_likelihood_ratio([]) Estimates the log likelihood ratio from each esti- mator and returns the ensemble mean (and, if cal- culate_covariance is True, the covariance between them). evaluate_score([estimator_weights,]) Estimates the score from each estimator and returns the ensemble mean (and, if calculate_covariance is True, the covariance between them). load(folder) Loads the estimator ensemble from a folder. save(folder[, save_model]) Saves the estimator ensemble to a folder.
-Continued on next page train_all(kwargs) Trains all estimators. train_one(i, kwargs) Trains an individual estimator.
+add_estimator(self, estimator) Adds an estimator to the ensemble. $calculate_fisher_information(self, x[,$ Calculates expected Fisher information matrices for ]) an ensemble of ScoreEstimator instances. evaluate_log_likelihood(self[,]) Estimates the log likelihood from each estima- tor and returns the ensemble mean (and, if cal- culate_covariance is True, the covariance between them). evaluate_log_likelihood_ratio(self[, Estimates the log likelihood ratio from each esti- ]) mator and returns the ensemble mean (and, if cal- culate_covariance is True, the covariance between them). evaluate_score(self[, estimator_weights,]) Estimates the score from each estimator and returns the ensemble mean (and, if calculate_covariance is True, the covariance between them). load(self, folder) Loads the estimator ensemble from a folder. save(self, folder[, save_model]) Saves the estimator ensemble to a folder.
+Continued on port page train_all(self, kwargs) Trains all estimators. train_one(self, i, kwargs) Trains an individual estimator.